Mypy Frequently Asked Questions

 - Mypy will support introspection, dynamic loading of code and many other

-dynamic language features.
+effective).
 RPython and Shed Skin only support a

 restricted Python subset without several of these features.

-- Mypy will support user-defined generic types.
+- Mypy supports user-defined generic types.

 Mypy is a cool project.
 Can I help?

 developers if you would like to contribute.
 Any help related to development,